namhyung/uftrace/doc/uftrace-report.md

 :   Show source location of each function if available.

 \--format=*TYPE*
 :   Show format style output.
-Currently, normal and html styles are supported.
+Currently, normal, html and csv styles are supported.

 COMMON OPTIONS